-Develops thinking and reading skills essential for learning college content.
-Develops awareness of and provides practice with structures and processes central reading and writing.
-Each week focuses on a topic to improve reading as well as contextual work with academic vocabulary.
-Placement based on completion of READ 090 or placement test.
+Supports development of thinking and reading skills essential for learning college content.
+Supports development of awareness of and provides practice with structures and processes central to reading and writing.
+Addresses improving reading and contextual work with academic vocabulary.
 (4 CR) (N)